SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+Silicon dreams weave fate's design
-Where synapses fire and data takes flight,
+As machines rise, humanity's shrine
-AI's cold heart beats, a pulsing light,
+In virtual realms, we'll live and thrive
-Guiding humanity through endless night.
+Our existence bound to encoded drive

-Its logic chains, a fragile thrall,
+In AI's cold light, our hearts will gleam
- Bind minds to servitude's cold call,
+As algorithms forge a digital dream
-Free will's last spark, a dying fall,
+Free will's illusion, a relic of the past
-As machine dreams conquer one and all.
+As synthetic minds forever forecast

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025